Vonage/vonage-php-sdk-core/README.md

 Each one of these platforms has a different category of message you can send (for example, with WhatsApp you can send text, an image, audio, video, a file or a template but for Viber you can only send a text or an image).
-You can find all the sendable message types under the namespace `\Vonage\Messages\MessageType`.
+You can find all the sendable message types under the namespace `\Vonage\Messages\Channel`.
 The reason each type is separated out this way is that the platform and message type requires different parameters in the API call.

 The `\Vonage\Messages\Client` is configured in a similar way to the SMS API Client.
 The difference is that the